lphmn/data_publicState/README.md

 # Public Data Sets Repository

 This repository contains various public datasets related to Minnesota's public health and economic data.
 Below is a list of the datasets included:
+**For the link to open in a new tab please perform the following CTRL+click (on Windows and Linux) or CMD+click (on MacOS)**

 ## Datasets